-A crown is a tooth-shaped “cap” that is placed over the entire visible portion of the tooth.
+A crowns is a tooth-shaped “cap” that is placed over the entire visible portion of the tooth.
 Crowns will look, feel and function just like any of your natural teeth.
 Crowns offer greater strength than simple fillings and also help to protect the tooth from further damage.

-If you recently had a Root Canal Treatment and need to fill and protect the tooth – dental crown is for you.
+If you recently had a Root Canal Treatment and need to fill and protect the tooth – dental crowns is for you.
 Also, if a substantial portion of your tooth needs filling, a better solution is usually the crown because fillings do not give you the same kind of protection as crowns do.
 Also, if the filling is extremely large, it can cause the tooth to break, making it irreparable.
 Dental crowns are used in dental implant treatment.

 Generally, dental crowns last between five and 15 years.
 We’ve seen some crowns last even longer, up to 25 or 30 years.